De Beste Olijfolie - TheOliveLabel.shop

 The Best Olive Oil

-There's no accounting for taste, and no one can tell someone else what to like.
-But how do you know if an olive oil is the best?
-After all, there's a huge variety of different types and a wide range of quality.
-Just like with wine, there's the best olive oil, the very worst olive oil, and plenty in between.
-And of course, you want the best olive oil, nothing less!
+Taste is subjective, and no one can tell another what they should or shouldn't like.
+But how do you know if an olive oil is also the best olive oil?
+After all, there is a huge range of different types and a lot of variation in quality.
+Just like with wine, there is the best olive oil, very bad olive oil, and a lot in between.
+And of course, you want the best olive oil and nothing less!

-To put it bluntly: if you're looking for the best olive oil, avoid anything that doesn't say "Extra Virgin."
-Also, avoid all clear, often plastic, bottles.
-Those are the refined oils.
-Real, healthy extra virgin olive oil comes in a dark bottle.
+To cut to the chase: if you're looking for the best olive oil, leave anything that doesn't say "Extra Virgin" on the shelf.
+Also, leave all transparent, often plastic, bottles.
+These are refined oils.
+Real, healthy extra virgin olive oil is packaged in a dark bottle.

-All olive oil from The Olive Label isn't just good olive oil; it's the finest, superior-quality extra virgin olive oil.
-We've visited the olive growers, met them, tasted and tested their olive oil, and sourced the best for you and featured it on our website.
-So look no further.
-The best olive oil is available right here and will be delivered to your home the next business day!
-All you have to do is decide which of the very best you prefer.
-Green, firm, bitter, or a bit softer and sweeter?
+All olive oil from The Olive Label is not just good olive oil; it is the best extra virgin olive oil of superior quality.
+We went to the olive farmers, met them, tasted and tested their olive oil, and purchased the best ones for you to put on our website.
+So, you don't need to look any further.
+The best olive oil is available from us and will be delivered to your home the next working day!
+You only need to decide which of the very best you also like.
+Green, robust, bitter, or a bit softer and sweeter?
 It's all possible.
 Taste and enjoy real food!

 Recognizing the best olive oil

 You can recognize the best olive oil by smelling and tasting it.
-But that's not always possible in stores, and even less so online.
+But that's not always possible in a store, and certainly not online.

 As mentioned, real extra virgin olive oil comes in a dark bottle.
-This is to keep out (UV) light, which olive oil can't tolerate.
-So, we avoid clear bottles.
-Like most people, you'll first check the label, but ultimately, you'll be guided by the price.
-Unfortunately, a low price, when it comes to extra virgin olive oil, is almost never a good deal.
+This is to keep out (UV) light, which olive oil cannot tolerate.
+So, we leave transparent bottles on the shelf.
+Like most people, you'll probably first look at the label but ultimately be guided by the price.
+Unfortunately, a low price, in the case of extra virgin olive oil, is almost never a good deal.

 The Label